E&S Solutions brings a unique set of skills and relevant business experience to our customers, with over 20 years of financial planning experience.

 Statement of Cash Flows

 Typically the most neglected of the three main financial statements, but arguably the most important, as positive cash flows are essential to solvency.
 Cash flow can represent past activities, such as the sale of a product, or a forecast of future activities, such as investment in inventory or a reduction in accounts receivables as well as future sales.
 Cash is crucial for an entity’s survival to ensure that creditors, employees and others can be paid on time.
 If a business doesn’t have enough cash to support its operations, then it’s said to be insolvent.
-Companies with ample cash flow are able to invest the cash back into the business in order to generate more cash and profit in the future.
+Companies with positive cash flow may re-invest into the business to generate more cash and profit in the future.

 Small and Medium Business Enterprises

-Many small businesses manage their financials on a cash basis.
-Whatever’s left in the bank account at the end of the month is profit.
+Many small businesses manage their financials on a cash basis and have a tendency to regard whatever’s left over at the end of the month is available to spend.
 This may work all the time there’s some cash left over but, in business that’s not always the case.
 Just because you’re a small to medium size business doesn’t mean you should operate without a budget or a plan.
 Budgeting and monitoring performance against plan should be considered an essential element of managing a business, regardless of size.
 Setting aside half-hour every month to review your month-end financials and variances to plan, provide essential information for go-forward decision making.